ECOLOGICAL LEARNING PARTNERS: MAKING INVISIBLE NETWORKS VISIBLE

 I am an educator and researcher who has spent 25 years exploring how connection shapes learning—from early childhood classrooms to university faculty positions across Hunter College, George Washington University, Johns Hopkins University, and George Mason University.

-My work has always centered on making visible what's often invisible: the networks of relationships that determine whether children, educators, and organizations thrive—and understanding how to strengthen these connections for better outcomes.
+My work has always centered on the networks of relationships that determine whether children, educators, and communities thrive.
 Through my Ph.D. in Special Education (2010) and emerging M.S. in Data Science, I bring 17 years of Iyengar yoga practice to my research methodologies.

-Ecological Learning Partners LLC represents the next evolution of this work—creating systematic approaches to map and strengthen the connections that drive meaningful change in organizations.
+Ecological Learning Partners LLC represents the next evolution of this work—helping learning communities map and access their networks of connection.

-My research focuses on developing methodological approaches that bridge academic rigor with practical application through both analytical and contemplative inquiry.
+My research centers the human experience across systems and partnerships, using analytical and contemplative awareness to foreground positionality, collaboration, and embodied inquiry.
 I've worked with state departments of education, school districts, and higher education institutions on projects examining policy implementation, professional development effectiveness, and collaborative inquiry processes that engage stakeholders in co-designing research questions and solutions.

 Let’s Talk

-If you're curious whether this approach might offer insights for your organization, I'd love to learn more about what you're working on.
+If you're curious whether this approach might support your work, I'd love to hear more about your context.

 Resources & Publications